Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

 Let us now turn to the second statement of the lemma.
-As before, we tacitly assume that the time-interval $[0,t]$ is $(n,n^{-3})$--smoothing, which holds with probability at least $1-n^{-1}$.
+As in the proof of the first statement, we tacitly assume that the time-interval $[0,t]$ is $(n,n^{-3})$--smoothing, which holds with probability at least $1-n^{-1}$, and we focus on the random matching model.
 Fix any node $u \in \mathcal{S}_2^{(t)}$.
 Note that

-Now we apply \lemref{sparsiter} with $y_v = \sum_{w \in V} \M_{u,w}^{[t+1,t+\beta]} \cdot \M_{w,v}^{[t+1,t+\beta]}$.
+Now, we apply \lemref{sparsiter} with $y_v = \sum_{w \in V} \M_{u,w}^{[t+1,t+\beta]} \cdot \M_{v,w}^{[t+1,t+\beta]}$.
 Since $u \in \mathcal{S}_2^{(t)}$, the vector $y$ satisfies

-and choosing $\delta=\epsilon_t/16$ in \lemref{sparsiter} gives
+and choosing $\delta=\epsilon_t/19$ in \lemref{sparsiter} gives

 Therefore, by Markov's inequality,